 Ranger College provides placement services to assist students in obtaining part-time and full-time employment.
-Students should contact the Counselor's office located in the Golemon Library to fill out a Job Placement Request form so that a file can be set up containing information such as job interests, skills, and additional contact information.
+Students should contact the Vice President of Student Services.
 Assistance and information are available for writing resumes, preparing for interviews, and completing employment applications.